Right Arrow

 7 Construction Site Blind Spots Traditional Security Cameras Always Miss

-This article explores the seven most common blind spots in traditional construction site surveillance systems, revealing how these vulnerabilities contribute to theft, project delays, and safety incidents.
+This article explores the seven most common blind spots in traditional construction site monitoring systems, revealing how these vulnerabilities contribute to theft, project delays, and safety incidents.
 It offers actionable advice on eliminating these gaps with modern AI-powered video analytics, multi-sensor solutions, and adaptive cloud-based platforms.
 Construction managers will learn how to transform site security, protect valuable assets, and leverage intelligent monitoring to drive operational excellence and profitability.

 By